arizon-dread/secret-syncer/README.md

           - fieldName: "Password" # The item.fieldName you want to retrieve the fieldValue from in the SecretServer secret
             kubeSecretPropertyName: "DATABASE_PASSWORD" # The property name in the kubernetes secret data field.
 ```

+## Kubernetes manifests

+Please see the [kubernetes](./kubernetes/) folder for an example deployment.
+Note: The serviceAccount needs to have a role and rolebinding that allows for it to read and update secrets in the namespace where it's running.
+It would be reasonable to not use the same serviceAccount for a pod that is exposed outside the namespace.